Amount, Eligibility, and Limitations of Education Awards

-The amount of the Pell Grant can change every year, the amount of a full-time award can change in the future.
-However, once a member earns an award, the dollar value of that award will not increase.
+The amount of the Pell Grant can change every year.
+Therefore, the amount of a full-time award can change in the future.
+However, once a member earns an award, the dollar value of that particular award will not increase.
 For all programs, award amounts for part-time terms of service vary based upon the length of the required term of service.

 As a reference, here is a chart that shows the amounts of education awards for various types of national service positions that are approved (effective) in fiscal year 2016, which begins October 1, 2015.

 SEGAL EDUCATION AWARD AMOUNTS Effective October 1, 2015